navaehsan/gene_expression_prediction_1/README.md

 ### VCF file

 A phased vcf file is required to extract the genotypes of individuals.
-A sample VCF file named "vcf_smaple.txt" could be found in the data folder.
+A sample VCF file named "vcf_sample.txt" could be found in the data folder.

 Genotype, encoded as allele values separated by either of / or |. " /" means genotype unphased and "|" means genotype phased.
 The allele values are 0 for the reference allele (what is in the REF  field), 1 for the allele listed in ALT.
 For diploid calls examples could be 0/1, 1|0.